Wincenty Rapacki

-Wincenty Rapacki (22 January 1840, Lipno - 12 January 1924, Warsaw) was a Polish actor and theatre director.
+Wincenty Rapacki (22 January 1840 in Lipno – 12 January 1924 in Warsaw) was a Polish actor and theatre director.

 Biography

 He lost his mother at an early age, and his father remarried.
 His step-family treated him poorly, so he spent much of his time away from home.
 This led to a fascination with travelling troupes, and his decision to become an actor.
 After leaving home, he finished his education in Płock then, when he was eighteen, enrolled at the drama school in Warsaw.
 Unable to find employment there, he went to Druskieniki where, in 1861, he made his début in Stare dzieje (Old History), a comedy by Józef Kraszewski.